bebrws/newblog/posts/zshmindlessenter.md

 I am going to skip the breakdown on this actually and just post some code.

-This will make it so on any empty command snet to your shell a zsh function will run and an if block will decide to list out the files in the current directory.
+This will make it so on any empty command sent to your shell a zsh function will run and an if block will decide to list out the files in the current directory.

-I find this very useful in conjunction with the key binding I just posted to jump to directories in my repos directory.
+I am finding this to be useful when used along with the key binding I posted for changing to my repository directories.

-Then I use my keybinding.
-Hit enter to get the new prompt line to show and now I have a directory listing as well!
-But only when I want, when I am not trying to do something important!
+Now, after I use my "change to a repository directory" keybinding, I am able to hit enter right away, which I had to anyway to get the new prompt line to show up, and I am now given a directory listing.

-## Code
+## The Code

-### First Off
+### Setup

 This line needs to be somewhere before the meat of this:
 ```
 autoload -U add-zsh-hook
 ```
+## The Functions

 Then the actual function/s: